Gethec/NZBGet-VPN/README.md

 #### Volumes
-No additional volumes are added to the base container's configuration.
+No additional volumes have been added.

 #### Ports
-No additional ports are added to the base container's configuration.
+No additional ports have been added.

 ## Setup
-To get this container to run, some additional parameters need to be added to the base container's command:
+To get this container to run, you need to add an additional capability.
+Add `--cap-add=NET_ADMIN` to the startup command to allow IPTables to work.
-*  `--cap-add=NET_ADMIN` - This allows IPTables to function
-*  `--device=/dev/net/tun` - The container does not include this device, and rather than re-add the package necessary to create it, it is easier to simply pass in the host's

 ## Changelog
+* 0.0.2 - Now installs tun adapter on startup to remove need for host device.
 * 0.0.1 - Initial release